ppougjYT/Spotify-Album-Art-Background-Vencord-Plugin/README.md

 git clone https://github.com/Vendicated/Vencord
 ```
 then go to the Vencord folder and open src and make a new folder named userplugins
-then make a folder for the plugin inside of the userplugins folder
+then make a folder for the plugin inside of the userplugins folder and put the Index.tsx file in it
 then go back to the console and do CD Vencord

 then run in order